Which Laptop is Right for Me?

 - Determine the type of outputs you need depending on projector or LCD TV.

-- Any gaming or graphics editing?
+- Any gaming or graphic editing?

-- Needs a good video card.
+- Needs a good video card

 - Will you need to type a lot of numbers or not?